-The old cliché isn't true - but even though practice may NOT make perfect, it can certainly make your speech a lot better.
+The old cliché isn't true - practice may NOT make perfect.
+But regardless, practicing until your delivery is proficient will undoubtedly make your speech much better.

 We do things better when we do them repeatedly.
 Skills are developed over time and repetition is the best teacher there is.
 Take every opportunity to practice.

 Practice in front of a mirror.
 Ask friends or family to be a small audience.
 Ask someone to film you, then watch yourself (cringe) to see how you could improve.
 Heck, you can even practice using your dog as an audience.
 The more you go through your speech, the smoother it will go when the big day finally arrives.

 Developing effective public speaking skills may not happen overnight, but it is worth putting in the effort.
 There are enormous benefits to becoming comfortable with public speaking which can influence all aspects of your day to day life.

 As you become more proficient in speaking ability, you'll find yourself overcoming the fear that holds many people back from achieving their potential.
 You may become a professional speaker or entertainer, but, even if not, mastering effective public speaking is a worthwhile investment to make in yourself.